Attraction of the Week: The Mission/Pacific Beach Boardwalk in San Diego

 Belmont Amusement Park

-Belmont Park at Mission Beach is most famous for the Giant Dipper roller-coaster, a popular historic wooden coaster which was built back in 1925.
+Belmont Park at Mission Beach is most famous for the Giant Dipper roller-coaster, a popular historic wooden coaster built back in 1925.
 Carnival type rides, laser tag, mini-golf, an adventure course, rock climbing walls, an arcade, and midway games provide more than enough options for hours of beach side entertainment.
 An unlimited ride wristband is available for just $25 bucks online although you can often find better deals on sites like Groupon.
-Overall, the must-do here is a ride on the classic coaster which features one of a kind views of the Pacific.
+Overall, the must-do here is a ride on the classic coaster which features amazing views of the Pacific.

 Pacific Beach is another young beach town, popular with surfers, partiers, and fitness enthusiasts.
-You will find lots of shops and restaurants along the boardwalk, many with great ocean views.
+You will find lots of shops and restaurants along the boardwalk.
 Kono’s breakfast, with an attractive surf themed design, is a great place to start your morning.

 Crystal Pier at Pacific Beach